lawshe/cURL-Prerender/README.md

 # cURL-Prerender
-Batch recache an array of URLs on Prerender.io, a service to service static HTML to search engines and social networks.
+Batch recache an array of URLs on Prerender.io, a service to serve static HTML to search engines and social networks.